numberly/flask-stupe/README.rst

 *a.k.a. « Flask on steroids »*

-An opinionated Flask extension designed by and for web developers who want better defaults and tools for MongoDB_, marshmallow_ and/or crafting JSON APIs.
+An opinionated Flask extension designed by and for web developers to reduce boilerplate code when working with Marshmallow, MongoDB and/or JSON.

 Features
 ========